kbaihoff/noteherder/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+# Noteherder

+## Day 7 Homework

+Finish making these components look acceptable.

+### Bonus Credit

+* Make the form work!

+### Super Mega Bonus Credit

+* Make a working delete button

+### Super Mega Bonus Credit Hyper Fighting

+* When you click on a note in the list, populate the form with the data from that note